Eating for Performance

 - Balance food and drink around training.

-- If working with a nutritionist, have a nutrition plan coordinating with your training/competition periodisation plan.
+- If working with a nutritionist, have a nutrition plan that coordinates with your training/competition periodisation plan.

 The Performance Zone